-Figure 3 shows the diversity tradeoff curve for different values of B. Similar to the previous tradeoff curve with constellation size Q, we observe that systems with high values of B are strictly better than systems with low B (in terms of diversity gain).
+Considering the diversity tradeoff curve for different values of B, we observe that systems with high values of B are strictly better than systems with low B (in terms of diversity gain).
 In addition, we notice that B corresponds to the number of "steps" in the tradeoff function of (25).
 Systems with low values of B maintain the same diversity gain over wider intervals of rates than systems with high B. Relatively, the penalty for using codes with high spectral efficiency is much higher for systems with large B (although these systems will still achieve higher diversity gains than systems with low B).